 A) Yes, if your venue needs to know if you have any guests with special dietary requirements i.e. vegetarians, vegans, gluten free etc. This information is requested on Reply Cards, which are then completed by your guests and returned to you.

 Q) I have ordered/received my stationery but now need a few more items, can you provide these additional items quickly?

 A) Yes, as long as the proofs for these additional items are the same, we can create them quickly for you.
 Most couples find that they require extra invites etc. as some guest's may be unable to attend, so additional invites are often sent out to fill the places.

 Q) I would like to order all of my stationery in advance, but I am unsure of the exact numbers.
 What happens if I under order or over order?

-A) Most couples estimate numbers when they first start planning their wedding and find further down the line they require additional items, these can be easily ordered online.
-If you order and pay for your stationery in advance and find you have over ordered, as long as we have not started work on your order we will happily refund or deduct any over payment from the outstanding balance.
+A) Most couples estimate numbers when they first start planning their wedding and find further down the line they require additional items, these can be easily added to your order and amended on the final balance.
+If you find you have over ordered, as long as we have not started work on your order we will happily deduct any over payment from the outstanding balance.

 Q) Do you sell wedding favours to match your wedding stationery designs?